threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_marketplace.md

-# TF Grid Marketplace 2.2 Testnet Log in Tutorial
+# TF Grid Demo 2.2 Testnet Log in Tutorial

 On this tutorial we will guide you on how to access the Marketplace by using your 3Bot ID as your username, and 3Bot Connect App as your authenticator.